 Word processing application that allows you to create and edit documents.

 Create and edit slideshows or presentations with this tool.

 Draw mind-maps, diagrams, and other simple shapes in the Drawings tool.

 Uses for Google Docs

-- Open up a discussion in the classroom by sharing course notes with the entire class and letting students comment on the notes.
+Open up a discussion in the classroom by sharing course notes with the entire class and letting students comment on the notes.

-- Give students live feedback on an assignment by having them share the document with you in a virtual conference.
+Give students live feedback on an assignment by having them share the document with you in a virtual conference.

-The following video is a webinar conducted by Google with faculty discussing potential ways that instrcutors can use Google Docs in thier work.
-Note that the video is about an hour long.
+The following video is a webinar conducted by Google with faculty discussing potential ways that instructors can use Google Docs in their work.